-In this article, you’ll learn about some well-known San Francisco wedding venues to host your wedding – updated for 2024.
+In this article, you’ll learn about 61 of the best San Francisco wedding venues to host your wedding – updated for 2026.
 You’ll get a sense of what San Francisco has to offer at every budget and for every wedding style, be it nature vibes, regal splendor, down-to-earth or industrial chic.

 When I was researching for this article, I had to admit that many of these venues were new ones for me.
 I may be a San Francisco wedding photographer, but that does not mean I’ve been to every San Francisco wedding venue!